 '''

-p := MutablePoint.new(0,0);
+Test 43 | p := MutablePoint.new(0,0);

 q := p;

 always p.x=5;

 always q.x=10;

 '''

 After the third statement, both p and q refer to the same point, which has x=5, y=0.
-Trying to satisfy the final constraint on q.x fails.
+The final constraint on q.x is unsatisfiable.
 We could satisfy the constraints by first cloning q from p and then changing its x, but we forbid creating new objects to satisfy constraints.
 In the semantics, this results in getting stuck due to an unsatisfiable required constraint.